Crotalus cerastes: Behavior

 The common name sidewinder alludes to its unusual form of locomotion, which is thought to give it traction on windblown desert sand, but this peculiar locomotor specialization is used on any substrate over which the sidewinder can move rapidly.
 As its body progresses over loose sand, it forms a letter J-shaped impression, with the tip of the hook pointing in the direction of travel.
 Sidewinding is also the primary mode of locomotion in other desert sand dwellers, such as the horned adder (Bitis caudalis) and Peringuey's adder (Bitis peringueyi), but many other snakes can assume this form of locomotion when on slick substrates (e.g., mud flats).
 Sidewinder rattlesnakes can use sidewinding to ascend sandy slopes by increasing the portion of the body in contact with the sand to match the reduced yielding force of the inclined sand, allowing them to ascend up to the maximum possible sand slope without slip.
 In cybernetics, incorporating this control scheme into a snakebot can enable the robot to replicate sidewinding movement.
+Activity range does not change with sex or body size.

 The species is nocturnal during hot months and diurnal during the cooler months of its activity period, which is roughly from November to March (probably longer in the southern part of its range).

 Juveniles use their tails to attract lizard prey, a behavior termed "caudal luring".
 Adults lose this behavior as they make the transition from lizard prey to their primary diet of desert rodents, birds, and other snakes.
 Sidewinder juveniles appear to mimic both life stages of lepidopterans in their luring motions.
 Their fast luring motions resemble the fluttering of a moth, and their slower tail movements resemble a caterpillar.
 Both movements have been observed to attract prey lizards.

 Neonatal sidewinders engage in a remarkable behavioral homeothermy that has not been observed in any other type of snake.
 Following birth, the neonates mass together in their natal burrow.
 Most often, gravid females select an east-facing, small-diameter rodent burrow for giving birth.
 For the first week or so of their lives, neonatal sidewinders plug the entrance to this burrow during daylight hours, forming a dynamic multiple-individual mass that takes advantage of the hot exterior environment and the cool interior of the burrow to maintain an average aggregate temperature of 32 °C (the optimal temperature for shedding).
 The dynamic mass of neonates modifies the thermal environment at the burrow entrance such that the young can occupy a location that would ordinarily become lethally hot for an individual neonate (or even an adult).
 Because of the constant movements of the neonates, the aggregate assumes stable temperature properties reminiscent of a homeothermic organism (i.e., maintains tight temperature tolerance ± 2 °C).